 - (II) the utility does not subsequently receive a "bounce back" or other message indicating the text address is invalid or the e-mail address is invalid. - (i) Customer education and outreach strategy: A utility shall conduct at least one meeting with stakeholders and interested customers for the purpose of seeking input on its customer education and outreach strategy for conducting disconnections and reconnections during its multi-year strategy reporting period under paragraph 4407(j).
-The results of these meetings and a detailed summary of the customer education and outreach conducted will be reported as part of its first annual report due no later than March 1, 2024, and each subsequent reporting year. - (j) Customer education and outreach multi-year strategy reporting: As part of its annual report due no later than March 1, 2024, a utility shall file a customer education and outreach strategy on residential and small commercial customer disconnections and reconnections covering a span of the next five years.
-As part of this filling, a utility shall provide an overview of its education and outreach efforts, including qualifying communications, disconnection and reconnection data and trends, and the tariffed rates for disconnection and reconnections.
-Upon filing of an initial multi-year strategy report, each utility shall file an update to its report every five years on March 1 of the relevant year.
+The results of these meetings and a detailed summary of the customer education and outreach conducted will be reported as part of its first annual report due no later than March 1, 2024, and each subsequent reporting year.
+Such education and outreach meetings may be held in conjunction with the income qualified meetings under paragraph 4412(j). - (j) Customer education and outreach multi-year strategy reporting: As part of its annual report due no later than March 1, 2024, a utility shall file a customer education and outreach strategy on residential and small commercial customer disconnections and reconnections covering a span of the next five years.
+As part of this filing, a utility shall provide an overview of its education and outreach efforts, including qualifying communications, disconnection and reconnection data and trends, and the tariffed rates for disconnection and reconnections.
+Upon filing of an initial multiyear strategy report, each utility shall file an update to its report every five years on March 1 of the relevant year.
 A utility filing a strategy report required by paragraphs (i)-(j) of this rule is required to file updated reporting if the education and outreach strategy changes in a material and substantial way. - (k) Tariff: A utility shall file language to include in its tariff as cited below a requirement to report on its five-year customer education and outreach strategy, and if applicable, qualifying communications for reconnections.
 A utility filing a strategy report required by paragraphs (i)-(j) of this rule is required to file updated reporting if the education and outreach strategy changes in a material and substantial way.